vjz3qz/BrickBreaker/README.md

 # BrickBreaker
-Computer Science & Data Structures Project
+AP Computer Science & Data Structures Project.
 Recreated the video game, Brick Breaker, from scratch using Java.
 Programmed the basic functionality of the game with supported keyboard input and added power-ups.